dddjef/pulse/docs/index.rst

 A resource is project fragment, generating products used by other resources.

-Here is a basic description of the objects you will manipulate when using pulse
+Here is a basic description of the main objects you will manipulate when using pulse

 .. image:: pulse_objects.png
     :align: center